mohdismailmatasin/jsdownloader/README.md

    node jsdownloader.js downloads.txt
    ```

-   > Drag and drop link to terminal are supported.
+   > Drag and drop links on Terminal is supported.

 ## Visual